izaakm/fundamentals-hpc/docs/git.md

 ## You've already got a repo, let's put that on GitHub

-1. Go to github.com or github.utk.edu (???)
+1. Go to github.com and sign in or create an account.
 1. Create a new repository
 1. Follow the instructions ....
 1. Do some work ...